Themes in Nazi propaganda: Capitalists

 Capitalism was also attacked as morally inferior to German values and as failing to provide for the German people.
 Great Britain was attacked as a plutocracy.
-A few months after the invasion of Poland, Goebbels released his "England’s Guilt" speech that blamed the war on Imperial Britain's "capitalist democracy" and warmongers, denouncing England for having the richest men on earth while their people get little of this wealth.
-In that speech, Goebbels claimed that "English capitalists want to destroy Hitlerism" in order to retain its imperial status and harmful economic policies.
+A few months after the invasion of Poland, Goebbels released his "England’s Guilt" speech that blamed the war on Imperial Britain's "capitalist democracy" and warmongers, denouncing England for having the richest men on earth.
+At the same time, their people get little of this wealth.
+In that speech, Goebbels claimed that "English capitalists want to destroy Hitlerism" to retain its imperial status and harmful economic policies.

-This was portrayed as Jewish, so as to attack both Communism and plutocracy, describing Jews as being behind both.
+This was portrayed as part of a Jewish conspiracy that supposedly promoted both Communism and plutocracy, so the Nazis described Jews as being behind both.
 Anti-capitalist propaganda, attacking "interest slavery", used the association of Jews with money-lenders.

-Nazi propaganda and officials such as Robert Ley describe Germany as a "proletarian nation" as opposed to the plutocratic England, a political divide that Goebbels described as "England is a capitalist democracy" and "Germany is a socialist people's state."
+Nazi propaganda and officials such as Robert Ley describe Germany as a "proletarian nation" as opposed to plutocratic England, a political divide that Goebbels described as "England is a capitalist democracy" and "Germany is a socialist people's state."

-Initially the Nazis wanted to have alliance with United Kingdom, however after the war started they were denounced as "the Jew among the Aryan peoples" and as plutocrats, fighting for money.
+Initially, Hitler wanted to have an alliance with the United Kingdom; however, after the war started, they were denounced as "the Jew among the Aryan peoples" and as plutocrats fighting for money.
 Another major theme was the difference between British "plutocracy" and Nazi Germany.
-German newspapers and newsreels often pictured photos and footage of British unemployed and slums together with unfavorable commentary about the differences in living standards of the working class of Nazi Germany vs that of the working class living under British "plutocracy".
+German newspapers and newsreels often pictured photos and footage of British unemployed and slums together with unfavourable commentary about the differences in living standards of the working class of Nazi Germany vs that of the working class living under British "plutocracy".
 Simultaneously, propaganda presented them as tools of the Communists.
-A German parody stamp, of one depicting King George and Queen Elizabeth, replaced the queen with Stalin and added a hammer and sickle, and stars of David.
-The Parole der Woche's weekly wall newspaper declared that the United States and Britain had agreed to let Stalin take Europe.
+A German parody of a stamp depicting King George and Queen Elizabeth replaced the queen with Stalin and added a hammer, sickle, and stars of David.
+The Parole der Woche weekly wall newspaper declared that the United States and Britain had agreed to let Stalin take Europe.
 Using propaganda to present the Jews as being behind both helped juggle the issues of opposing "plutocracy" and Communism at once.

 After the invasion of the Soviet Union, propaganda resumed, quickly linking the attack with British forces, which simplified the task of attacking both Communism and "plutocracy" at once.